Bun Chanmol

 Bun Chanmol (Khmer: ប៊ុណ្ណ ចន្ទម៉ុល) was a Cambodian political activist and writer who was executed by the Khmer Rouge after the fall of Phnom Penh.
-At the beginning of the third millennium, his best-selling political pamphlet, Charret Khmer (ចរិតខ្មែរ, 'The Khmer character'), was "perhaps the most widely read book among Cambodians".
+According to political scientist Sorpong Peou, his best-selling political pamphlet, Charret Khmer (ចរិតខ្មែរ, 'The Khmer character'), is "perhaps the most widely read book among Cambodians".

 Biography

 The youngest prisoner after the Umbrella Revolution

 Bun Chanmol was born in Cambodia in 1921 close to the Royal Palace as the fourth son of the district governor of Ta Khmau.
 In 1934, at age 13, he was sent by his family to join the Buddhist monkhood at Wat Langka under the modernist abbot Lvea Em.

 In 1940, he left the monkhood to start boxing and became one of the top fights of Khmer bokator.
 After taking part in the Umbrella Revolution led by Son Ngoc Thanh against the French protectorate in Phnom Penh in 1942, he was the youngest prisoner at age 22 sent along with all monks such as Hem Chieu and other political activists to Con Son Prison, which housed thousands of convicts from Cambodia, Laos and Vietnam.
 There he became famous by being victorious in kickboxing tournaments organized by the prison wards.
-They were liberated by the Japanese forces in January 1945, after Hiem Chieu passed away from dysentery.
+They were liberated by the Japanese forces in January 1945, after Hiem Chieu died from dysentery.